CKingX/haveibeenpwned/README.md

 For Windows, just replace the older haveibeenpwned.exe with the newer version.
 If you used winget to install, you can update using `winget upgrade haveibeenpwned`.
 If you have used cargo install to install haveibeenpwned, running `cargo install haveibeenpwned` will update it.

-If you used the haveibeenpwned linux binary, just replace it with newer one (you may need to run `chmodm +x <path to haveibeenpwned>` again)
+If you used the haveibeenpwned linux binary, just replace it with newer one (you may need to run `chmod +x <path to haveibeenpwned>` again)

 ## Build Guide
 We can use cargo to build haveibeenpwned.
 We first need to install rustup and build tools (instructions for those can be found [here](https://www.rust-lang.org/tools/install)).
 Then, we can build with: